withers56/elixir-rest-blog/src/main/resources/curriculum/i-intro/2-setup.md

 operations, as well as user authentication.
 In addition, you can use your blog as a personal site to show off your Java and JavaScript chops!

+# NOTE: IF YOU BARE-CLONED THIS PROJECT, YOU DO NOT NEED TO DO THE BELOW SETUP

 ---
 ## IntelliJ Setup